Modal Alternatives

 Together AI

-Free tierLow switching effort
+Free tierLow switching effort 4.0/5

-Best for hosted open-source model API
+Best for open-source model API with per-token billing

 Try Together AI